Notargets/gocfd/README.md

 ### Run without graphics:
 me@home:bash# gocfd
 ```
+### Update
+DFR works, sort of - if you watch through the instability near the beginning, it stabilizes and gets the right wave graphically and preserves energy and repeating patterns - pretty cool!
+You can see it as model 4 with default parameters like ```gocfd -model 4 -graph``` The issue is the instability - it scales with N, so is a higher order modal signal - It could be that the Lax Friedrich's flux, which is 1st order, is not providing damping of the higher order modes.
+But why are there higher order modes?
+Are these unresolved waves?
+I can't answer without more looking into it...

 ### Current Status (May 9, 2020): Direct Flux Reconstruction implemented for 1D Advection, moving to implement for the other two 1D model problems